CKAD Certification: The Comprehensive Guide for Future CKADs

 Understand SecurityContexts

 A security context defines privilege and access control settings for a Pod or Container.
-We define the security context at the pod level and at the container level.

 Official Reference: security context